fhswf/MLPro/doc/rtd/content/01_welcome/sub/01_introduction.rst

 The development team consistently applies the following principles:

    * Quality first
-      Our aim is to provide ML functionalities at the highest possible level.
+      We aim to provide ML functionalities at the highest possible level.
 We put these up for discussion in scientific :ref:`publications <target_publications>`.
       Open feedback and suggestions for improvement are always welcome.

    * Design first
       In MLPro, new functions are not created in the code editor but in a class diagram.
 We provide the latter in the :ref:`API Reference <target_appendix2>`.
-A color system documents the respective development status.
+A colour system documents the respective development status.

    * Clean Code Paradigm
-      We firmly believe that a clearly structured and legible source text has a significant influence on both the acceptance and the life cycle of a software.
+      We firmly believe that a clearly structured and legible source text has a significant influence on both the acceptance and the life cycle of software.
 Anyone who opens any source code of MLPro knows immediately what we mean :-)